 Should I get my home classified as a farm to save on my property tax bill?

-Trying to receive an agricultural land classification is a common move to save on property taxes in other states such as Florida.
+Trying to receive an agricultural land classification is a common move to save on property taxes in other states such as Florida or California.
 It can also work in North Carolina, but North Carolina’s rules are much stricter.

 The North Carolina General Assembly really wants to limit this tax benefit to actual farmers not homeowners looking for a tax loophole.